davidbanham/node/doc/api/assert.markdown

 Tests if value is not a false value, throws if it is a true value.
 Useful when testing the first argument, `error` in callbacks.

+## assert.errEqual(error1, error2)

+Tests shallow equality of two errors.
+Useful for checking the error you recieved is the one you expected.